-The FT data type allows use of the formatting escape sequences documented in HL7 Version 2.5.1, Chapter 2, Section 2.7 - Use of Escape Sequences in Text Fields.
+The FT data type allows use of the formatting escape sequences documented in HL7 Version 2.5.1, Chapter 2, Section 2.7.1 - Use of Escape Sequences in Text Fields.
 In this Profile, the only allowed escape sequences are those allowed in HL7 Version 2.5.1, Chapter 2, Section 2.7.4 - Special Characters.
 These are the escape sequences for the message delimiters (i.e., |^&~\).

-HD GU – Hierarchic Designator (Globally Unique)
+HD-GU – Hierarchic Designator (Globally Unique)